 He served as president and chair of the National Italian American Foundation; was chair of the board of regents and trustee of St. Peter's University, in New Jersey; and is the chairman of the Board of Trustees of John Cabot University, in Rome.
 He received Italy's highest decoration, the Knight of the Grand Cross of the Order of Merit of the Italian Republic, bestowed on him by President Giorgio Napolitano.

-Congressman Guarini has long been a generous benefactor to Dartmouth.
+Congressman Guarini has long been a generous benefactor to Dartmouth and is the Institute's and Graduate School's namesake.
 In addition to supporting the Guarini Institute, he previously endowed Dartmouth's Italian Language Study Abroad program in Rome, also prompted by his belief in the importance of instilling a global perspective in young people, as well as an associate deanship in international and interdisciplinary studies.